Crosse/SchannelGroupPolicy/README.md

 enable or disable things.
 So I created an administrative template for Group Policy to do just that.

+***Note**: I no longer maintain Windows servers for my job, so this may be out of date.
+If you notice something that needs to be updated, please submit an issue or a pull request!*

 # What Does it Do?
 This template simply twiddles values under the registry key `HKLM\CurrentControlSet\Control\SecurityProviders\Schannel`.